 For rental strollers that cost less than Disney's, and that you can use anywhere you go throughout your visit, check out MousePlanet partner Magic Strollers.
 Affiliated with Owner's Locker, Magic Strollers will deliver your single or double stroller to your resort before you arrive and pick it back up when you leave.
 Magic Strollers delivers to resorts throughout the Orlando area, not just to Walt Disney World.
 Visit their site and check them out for yourself, or order now!

-First Aid and Baby Care: Both are in the building between Test Track and World Showcase.
+First Aid and Baby Care: Both are in the Odyssey building between Test Track and World Showcase.

-Lockers: There are lockers to the left of Spaceship Earth as you enter the park and another set at the International Gateway between France and United Kingdom pavilions.
-Locker rentals cost $7 per day for a standard size locker and $9 per day for a large locker, plus a $5 refundable deposit.
+Lockers: There are lockers to the right of Spaceship Earth as you enter the park and another set at the International Gateway between France and United Kingdom pavilions.

 Kennel: Epcot (and all of the Walt Disney World parks no longer (as of September 1, 2010) has its own kennel facilities.
 Best Friends Pet Care is now operating a 50,000 square foot pet resort at 2510 Bonnet Creek Parkway in the Epcot resort area.